We think we have something really special to offer at GGR, and we want you to be part of it.

 In 2018, we entered into an exclusive agreement with NiPro Optics to be our official record electroforming partner.
-This move enables GGR to provide the best metal work from the most technologically advanced and modern electroforming facility in the entire world — NiPro Records, Record Technology, and Queen City Audio.
-With this decentralized approach, we are able to manage production flow for the fastest and highest quality plating results; as well as preventing recurring issues in metal and lacquer processing.
+This move enables GGR to provide the best metal work from the most technologically advanced and modern electroforming facility in the entire world.
+Each metal mother is listened to and recorded in its entirety, to establish a baseline for running test pressings, as well as preventing recurring issues in metal and lacquer processing.
 A proprietary reverse-osmosis (RO) water system is used, verses the more traditional deionization (DI) water systems in use at other plating facilities.
 Additionally, in 2017-2018, we worked with with NiPro Optics / NiPro Records to develop the first new form of record plating technology in the past 30 years — GrooveCoated™ stampers.
 Depending upon the cut, this combination can dramatically increase the lifespan of the stamper, and reduce high frequency loss as pressing cycles continue over the course of manufacturing..

 - Quality Control: